holdennguyen/kubernetes-install-cluster-with-kubeadm/docs/en/Provision-VirtualBoxVM-with-Vagrant.md

 First, download and install the [VirtualBox](https://www.virtualbox.org/wiki/Download_Old_Builds), [Vagrant](https://www.vagrantup.com/downloads.html) on your host.

 We will build our virtual environment from `Vagrantfile`.
-Clone this repo or just copy this [Vagrantfile](../../Vagrantfile) to your current directory.
+Clone this repo or just copy this [Vagrantfile](../../Vagrantfile) to your current directory (Reference: [kodekloudhub](https://github.com/kodekloudhub/certified-kubernetes-administrator-course)).

     # -*- mode: ruby -*-
     # vi:set ft=ruby sw=2 ts=2 sts=2: